-Before the miscarriage the majority of partners said they felt ‘happy’, ‘excited’, ‘thrilled’ or ‘delighted’ about the pregnancy.
+Before the loss the majority of partners said they felt ‘happy’, ‘excited’, ‘thrilled’ or ‘delighted’ about the pregnancy.
 55% had already picked a name for their baby, over half had read a pregnancy book and a third read parenting books too.

 After the loss many partners reacted with feelings of sadness (85%), grief (63%) and shock (58%).
-But nearly a quarter didn’t share their feelings with their partner, usually for fear of upsetting her more or saying the wrong thing.
+But nearly a quarter didn’t share their feelings with their partner, usually for fear of upsetting them more or saying the wrong thing.
 Those who did share their feelings often found that it helped them both through their loss.